 Submit

 The Target check form enables the SBTi technical committee to assess the admissibility of the company's target.
 Strict criteria are applied by the team of experts to approve or reject the targets developed by the company, according to its conformity with the science and with the global targets set by the IPCC.
-These criteria include the consideration of all GHGs from the Greenhouse Gas Protocol (GHG) for Scopes 1 and 2, a timeframe for achieving the targets between 5 and 15 years, and the consideration of Scope 3 when it represents more than 40% of the company's GHG emissions.
+These criteria include the consideration of all GHGs from the Greenhouse Gas Protocol (GHG) for scope 1 and scope 2, a timeframe for achieving the targets between 5 and 15 years, and the consideration of scope 3 when it represents more than 40% of the company's GHG emissions.

 Communicate